 “Do you want to be out of a job?
 Do you want to go through the stress of having to fight for that?”

 Workplace sexism is experienced by men and women; however, there are more incidences that negatively affect women than men.

 And something I found equally disturbing were some of the comments on a blog about these stories… oh, how I love Internet trolls…

 “Women privilege?”
 What is “women privilege?”
 I’ve certainly never heard of it.

 There’s also the comment, “I’ve never seen a pretty feminist.”
 Considering that the definition of feminism is the belief that men and women should have equal rights, I think most Americans and people in the UK are technically feminists…

 I understand that sexism is not black and white.
 After all, there’s always the slippery slope conundrum.
 If women shouldn’t be forced to wear heels, then shouldn’t we ban policies that require men to shave beards?
 I don’t know.
-Perhaps that’s a stretch.
-Maybe a policy that allows men to have beards… just nothing that would mistake them as Gandalf.
+Perhaps that’s a stretch, but businesses probably don’t want beards that could mistake their employees as Gandalf.